“If words are many, sin is not absent. He who holds his tongue is wise.” Proverbs 10:19

 And yet in my heart, I knew I had done my best.
 I knew I had lived well.
 Then why can’t she remember the good I’ve done?
 I stewed.

-Feeling desperately hurt, I sought counseling.
+Feeling desperately hurt, I sought counselling.

 “They are words of anger spoken into the wind,” my pastor said “Don’t catch them.
 Don’t let them lodge in your mind to hatch into self-pity.
 Don’t personalize them.
 If you do, you’ll become frozen into a stance of hurt.
 Bitterness will grow in your heart and poison you.
 Let them go.
 Don’t even repeat them.
 They are irrational words spoken in haste.”